-Alex Jones listens as plaintiffs’ lawyers reveals he has Jones’ e-mails denying the mass killing at Sandy Hook Elementary School in 2012
+Alex Jones listens during a August 2022 trial as plaintiffs’ lawyers reveal he has Jones’ e-mails denying the mass killing at Sandy Hook Elementary School in 2012

 UPDATE, AUGUST 6: